semgrep/semgrep-rules/CONTRIBUTING.md

 ### Tests

-Test files should be included with new rules.
-Tests are added by included a source code file with the same name as the rule file.
+Test files should accompany new rules.
+Test file names must match the rule file name, except for the extension.
 For example, if the rule is in `my-rule.yaml`, the tests should be in `my-rule.js` (or another valid extension for the target language).
 Inside the test file, expected findings should be marked with a comment that reads `ruleid: my-rule` on the line directly above.
 You can also include code that should **not** be detected with `ok: my-rule`.
 Use the appropriate single-line comment syntax for the target language (`#` for Python, `//` for JavaScript, etc.).
 An example is listed below.

 ```yaml
 rules: